mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 Each project can have multiple Atlas clusters within it, as long as each cluster has a unique name.
 From this project view, I can access some other awesome Atlas features, like Realm and Charts.
 Let's talk *Realm*. *Realm* offers services that let developers build web or mobile applications, or just integrate MongoDB Atlas data into an application, all without worrying about managing or scaling servers.

-But they can still easily track the database side of things from this view, once they have launched an application.

-Realm, just like all other MongoDB products, has a great documentation page that looks like this.

-I linked some resources for learning more about Realm, and app development with and without Realm, below this video.
+But they can still easily track the database side of things from this view, once they have launched an application. *Realm*, just like all other MongoDB products, has a great documentation page that looks like this.
+I linked some resources for learning more about *Realm*, and app development with and without *Realm*, below this video.

 Now let's return back to our cluster, and see what Charts are all about.